efernandezpascual/anthropogenic/doc/manuscript.md

 PCA ordination of the community-weighted means of the species ecological and disturbance preferences (**Fig. 3B**) indicated that the first two axes explained 56% of the variability.
-The major contributors to axis 1 (35% variance explained) were diturbance frequency, soil disturbance, mowing frequency and light requirements; it separated communities thriving with frequent disturbances in open situations (classes *Polygono-Poetea annuae*, *Sisymbrietea*, *Digitario-Eragrostietea* and *Papaveretea rhoeadis*) from communities prefering less frequent disturbances and more shade (classes *Cymbalario-Parietarietea diffusae*, *Epilobietea angustifolii* and *Bidentetea*).
+The major contributors to axis 1 (35% variance explained) were disturbance frequency, soil disturbance, mowing frequency and light requirements; it separated communities thriving with frequent disturbances in open situations (classes *Polygono-Poetea annuae*, *Sisymbrietea*, *Digitario-Eragrostietea* and *Papaveretea rhoeadis*) from communities preferring less frequent disturbances and more shade (classes *Cymbalario-Parietarietea diffusae*, *Epilobietea angustifolii* and *Bidentetea*).
 The major contributors to axis 2 (21% variance explained) were nutrient